MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 + Task 10: Verify that the connections connect
 + Task 11: Test the connection between the VMs

-## Task 1: Create CoreServicesVnet
+## Task 1: Create CoreServicesVnet and ManufacturingVnet

 1. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.